altunenes/weber_fechner/README.md

 Currently, it is possible to run the experiment on the web.
 You can try it [here](https://altunenes.github.io/weber_fechner/).
 But the desktop version is more stable.

-Note: Wait for the experiment to load.
-It may take a while (white screen is normal for a while).
+Note: In WASM version, the loading time may take a while, so if you see a blank/white screen, please wait for a while.

 ## Future Work